 Net sales include store and Internet merchandise sales as well as salon service revenue.
 Salon service revenue represents less than 10% of our combined product sales and services revenues and therefore, these revenues are combined with product sales.
 We recognize merchandise revenue at the point of sale, or POS, in our retail stores and the time of shipment in the case of Internet sales.
 Merchandise sales are recorded net of estimated returns.
-Salon service revenue is a salon service revenue is a salon service revenue is the point of sale, or POS, in our retail stores and the time of shipment in the case of Internet sales.
-Merchandise sales are recorded net of estimated returns.
 Salon service revenue is recognized at the time the service is provided.
 Gift card sales revenue is deferred until the customer redeems the gift card.
-Company coupons and other incentives are recorded as a reduction of net sales.
+Company coupons and other incentives are recorded as a reduction of net sales